Skip to main content

 Grade Adjusted Pace Calculator

-Calculate the equivalent flat-ground pace for uphill or downhill running using the Minetti (2002) running energy-cost equation.
+Calculate the equivalent flat-ground pace for uphill or downhill running with the same grade-cost model we use for our own coached athletes.
 Convert your pace on a grade to understand the flat-ground effort, or estimate a hill pace that matches your target flat effort.

 About Grade Adjusted Pace